booch/presentations/Laziness/slides.md

 ???

+- Domain-Driven Design is a great book
+    - By Eric Evans
+    - Top 10 book
+    - How to divide up our code cleanly
-- in DDD, Evans divides objects into 3 categories:
+- Divides objects into 3 categories:
     - Value Object
         - Immutable state
         - No behavior
     - Entity
         - Identity
+            - Ship of Theseus
         - Mutable state
     - Service Object
         - Behavior